OctopusDeploy/blog/blog/2019-04/release-notes-templates/index.md

 This was great.
 It felt really useful.
 But the output was only useful if you were receiving the email.
 What about in the Octopus portal, wouldn't it be nice to see this information in there?
 Yes it would, so we did that.

-In the first iteration of that we would pass the information to the portal and render it in a fixed control.
-This was great.
-It felt really useful.
-But the rendering was fixed, would it fit all of the use cases that people would come up with?
+In the first iteration, we rendered it in a fixed read-only control.
+This was great and it felt really useful but it was read-only.
+Would it fit all of the use cases that people would come up with?

 History tells us no :) So we iterated with the focus on "How do we allow customization of the release notes layout?".
 The result is Release Notes Templates.